sergeypatrakov/sergeypatrakov/README.md

 ## Hi 👋 I'm Sergey

-## Junior Backend Developer
+## Backend Developer

-- 🌍 I'm based in Moscow (Russia), but open for relocation opportunities
+Doing something interesting on freelance.

--  📚 Self-education person
+- Based in Moscow (Russia), but open for relocation opportunities
-- ✉️ You can contact me at patrakovsergo@gmail.com or https://t.me/sergeypatrakov
+- Self-education person
-- ⚡ I'm really liked programming
+- Learning algorithms for fun
-- 🧠 Learning algorithms for fun
+- You can contact me at patrakovsergo@gmail.com or https://t.me/sergeypatrakov
-- 🏊‍♂️ Also a former professional swimmer
+- Also a former professional swimmer